UAE: Airfares likely to remain high in 2025 due to strong travel demand

 "In 2025, deliveries are forecast to rise to 1,802, having been revised down from 2,293, and further cuts to this number are to be expected," it said.

 Iata added that the backlog — the cumulative number of unfulfilled orders — of new aircraft has reached 17,000 planes this year, a record high for the industry.
-At present delivery rates, it would take 14 years to clear the backlog.
+It would take 14 years to clear the backlog at delivery rates.

 International Energy Agency expect the Brent crude oil price will average $79 a barrel in 2025 as compared to $82 per barrel in 2024